New World Treasures

 | Shield

-type cob, Mexico mint, Philip V, assayer R (two year assayer)
+type cob, Mexico mint, Philip V, assayer F,

-with all lions and castles visible.
-Shield side features
+with all lions and castles visible to varying degrees in the

-include a 60% full shield with full and mint and assayer marks oM
+full shield with mint and assayer marks oM and F visible at left along with the

 |